-- what you say about your disability to program administrators—disclosure
+- Disclosure: What you say about your disability to program administrators

-- the physical environment or school conditions that make it possible for you to participate, such as ramps, lighting, flexible hours of study and modified exam schedules—accommodations
+- Accommodations: The physical environment or school conditions that make it possible for you to participate, such as ramps, lighting, flexible hours of study, and modified exam schedules

 Resources and services:

-- As a student, you may want to qualify for assistance through Disability Related Employment Supports (DRES) or Student Aid Alberta.
+- Consider qualifying for assistance through Disability Related Employment Supports (DRES) or Student Aid Alberta.
 Visit the disabilities services office at your chosen post-secondary school for information and assistance with funding options

 - Guides and Presentations

 Alberta post-secondary institutions provide disability services for students.
-Search disability services at Alberta post-secondary school websites.
+Search disability services at the website of your chosen post-secondary school.

 Alberta Community and Social Services funds training and career services from a range of agencies across the province.
-Find out about programs in your area by visiting local Alberta Works/Alberta Supports Centres.
+Find out about programs in your area by visiting your local Alberta Supports Centre.

-- Alberta Community and Social Services post-secondary training program for adults with mild developmental disabilities to help them prepare for work and independent living—Transition to Employment Services
+- Training for Work programs: Alberta Community and Social Services post-secondary training program for adults with mild developmental disabilities to help them prepare for work and independent living

-- Government of Canada financial assistance for persons with disabilities to enter the labour market, get a job or become self-employed—Opportunities Fund
+- Opportunities Fund for Persons with Disabilities: Government of Canada financial assistance for persons with disabilities to enter the labour market, get a job, or become self-employed

-- Vocational counselling, financial support for training and job search services for recipients of the Canada Pension Plan—Canada Pension Plan Disability Vocational Rehabilitation Program
+- Vocational Rehabilitation Program for Canada Pension Plan disability benefits recipients: Vocational counselling, financial support for training, and job search services for recipients of the Canada Pension Plan